AvrilMaleham/weather_app/README.md

 ### `docker-compose up -d`

-Sets up a docker container for the DB **and** a docker container for the API.
+Sets up a Docker container for the DB **and** a Docker container for the API.

 Open [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger the browser.